M-Faheem-Khan/Python---2.7.12/README.md

 # Python
-This is a simple file wage calculator made with python.
+This is a simple python directory containing simple small python sinppets :)